Diethor1/Taskmaster/README.md

 When prompted, answer questions about task progress to log updates.
 View task assignments and deadlines directly from the terminal.
+After task assignment, you can download the task list.

 ## Project Structure